lkhrs/ublacklist-rules/readme.md

 ## Subscribed lists

-In addition to my own set of rules, I am also subscribed to the following lists:
+In addition to my own set of rules, I am subscribed to the following lists:

  [ublacklist-github-translation](https://github.com/arosh/ublacklist-github-translation)
  ```